Pfauberg/Steam-Workshop/README.md

 ### **✨ Planned:**
 - Like/Dislike system for managing favorites and blacklist items.
 - Enable/Disable function for filtering non-Latin symbols in item names.
+- "Most recent" Workshop items (not only "last updated").